nagmakhan/multi-label-analysis/README.md

 <li> <b> src/multi_label.py</b> - to run the multi label comparison experiments with SVC, MLkNN and GaussianNB.
 Loads GCN’s train, test and val data and uses the same here.</li>
 </ol>

+The new_dataset.mat and features.mat files can be downloaded from this <a href="https://www.dropbox.com/home/dataset">Dropbox </a> link.